Updated: Apr 17, 2021

 Children who are unable to visually detect obstacles, drop-offs, and changes in surface have a mobility visual impairment (MVI) (Ambrose-Zaken, 2021).
 Without consistent tactile path information, toddlers with MVI are unsafe.
 Some may begin walking and running, but when you can't see where you're going, moving about causes injury and the result is children born with MVI tend to become inactive.

-Toddlers with MVI tend to remain sedentary unless verbally prompted or physically guided.
-When crossing open space, they walk slowly and cautiously with a wide gait and hands raised, “exhibiting a smaller stride length and more plantar foot contact” (Hallemans et al., 2011).
-Without an appropriate mobility tool, they frequently experience falls as well as object collisions.
-These occurrences cause fear and further delay motor development.
+Toddlers with MVI avoid walking, even when verbally prompted, preferring to be physically guided, because it's safer.
+Toddlers with MVI are recognizable because when crossing open space, they walk slowly and cautiously with a wide gait and hands raised, “exhibiting a smaller stride length and more plantar foot contact” (Hallemans et al., 2011).

 The number of steps taken by the participant were counted in one-minute intervals during two, six minute videos.
 All steps were counted, a step was defined as anytime the child picked her foot off the ground and replaced it back onto the ground.

 The number of steps per minute taken by the participant is measured on the Y axis on the chart above.
 The X-axis displays the time in minutes.
 During baseline, the participant was left to play on her own in the family room.
 She stayed close to the furniture and a large baby toy.
 Although her mother called to her, she did not cross open space.
 The participant’s steps per minute were zero during the one, two, three, five and six minute intervals.
 During the 4 minute interval the she took five steps.